V4Fire/Client/src/super/i-page/README.md

 A page component is a special component kind represents a container bound to some URL.
 Why would we need these containers?
 In a world of "static" websites, we have URL-s and HTML pages, but nowadays, many sites transform to SPA.
 It means that physically we have only one HTML page, and all the rest pages are virtualized.
-And this is a case when we use page components.
+This is a case when we use page components.
 They represent virtual analogs of static HTML pages.

-But there is a case when we need the real static HTML page - it's an initialization page.
+But there is one more case when we need the real static HTML page - it's an initialization page or the root page.
 The initialization page contents the default HTML layout, like `head` and `body` tags.
 Also, it loads core CSS and JS dependencies and does other initialization stuff.
 That's why `iPage` has two descendants: